carlosnavarroc/carlosnavarroc.github.io/_pages/about.md

   - /about.html
 ---
 <div style="text-align: justify;">
-  <p>Hello there!
-My name is Carlos.
-I'm a PhD and Electrical Engineer with a strong interest in Image Processing, Pattern Recognition, and Teaching.
-My career has focused on high-tech, innovation-driven projects involving automation systems in medicine, mining, and retail.</p>
+  <p>I am an Assistant Professor and Data Scientist working at the intersection of computer vision, machine learning, and biomedical imaging.</p>

-  <p>In these projects, I’ve applied techniques from statistical modeling, machine learning, and computer vision.
-My PhD research focused on detecting complex patterns using colour and texture features, work that laid the foundation for my transition into data science and AI.</p>
+  <p>My research focuses on developing AI-driven methods for image analysis, with applications in healthcare, scientific imaging, and real-world systems.
+During my PhD, I worked on detecting complex patterns using colour and texture features, which laid the foundation for my current work in data science and artificial intelligence.</p>

+  <p>I have been involved in innovation-driven projects across domains such as medicine, mining, and retail, where I have developed and deployed machine learning and computer vision solutions.
+My experience includes full-cycle data science workflows, from data acquisition and preprocessing to model development, deployment, and stakeholder-oriented analysis.</p>

-  <p>More recently, I’ve led full-cycle data science projects: collecting and preprocessing large datasets, building and deploying machine learning models, and interpreting results for stakeholders.
-I write production-ready code in Python and R, and have hands-on experience in areas like NLP, computer vision, and Generative AI.
-I also bring a strong awareness of model evaluation, ethical AI, and data privacy.</p>
+  <p>I work primarily with Python and R, and have hands-on experience in areas such as computer vision, natural language processing, and generative AI, with a strong focus on model evaluation, ethical AI, and data privacy.</p>

-  <p>Alongside technical work, I’ve devoted much of my career to teaching.
-I’ve taught everything from foundational math and physics to advanced electrical engineering topics.
-I enjoy sharing knowledge , especially in image processing, and strive to create engaging learning environments that foster curiosity and critical thinking.</p>
+  <p>Alongside my research, I am deeply committed to teaching and mentorship.
+I have taught courses ranging from foundational mathematics and physics to advanced topics in electrical engineering, and I actively supervise student research in AI and computer vision.</p>
 </div>

 ## Contact

-Please don't hesitate to contact me via [email](mailto:carlosnavarroc@uchile.cl), [BlueSky](https://bsky.app/profile/carlosnavarroc.github.io)  or [twitter](https://twitter.com/CarlosFNavarroC) for collaboration or questions.
+Please don't hesitate to contact me via [email](mailto:carlosnavarroc@uchile.cl), [BlueSky](https://bsky.app/profile/carlosnavarroc.github.io) or [Twitter](https://twitter.com/CarlosFNavarroC) for collaboration or questions.